 “Take note of what your points are worth, since some cards will have different redemption values if you’re redeeming for a gift card or a statement credit,” Zeidman said.

 Travel cards will likely offer less than 1 cent per point or mile on gift cards, however.
-For instance, points you redeem with a Capital One Venture Card are worth .08 cent when you redeem them for gift cards, according to The Balance’s research.
+For instance, points you redeem with a Capital One Venture Card are worth 0.8 cents when you redeem them for gift cards, according to The Balance’s research.

-In tough times (when you’re probably not thinking about booking travel anyway), it might be worth foregoing a bit of value if it will help you get through an immediate budget crisis.
+In tough times (when you’re probably not thinking about booking travel anyway), it might be worth forgoing a bit of value if that will help you get through an immediate budget crisis.

 “When you harness the value of the points [for gift cards], you can free up some cash that you otherwise would have used for those purchases,” Stern said.

-Make Sure You Are Earning All Possible Statement Credits
+Make Sure You're Earning All Possible Statement Credits

 In addition to earning rewards, you should look at some of the latest offers that particular cards may be offering.